placeling/Pinta/readme.txt

 = How do I get a Placeling account? =

-Go to [Placeling](https://www.placeling.com "Placeling") and sign up.
+Go to [Placeling](https://www.placeling.com/users/sign_up/ "Placeling") and sign up.

 = How do I make the plugin work? =

+First, make sure the plugin is active.

-Go to the "Settings" section of your blog and select Placeling.
+Then, go to the "Settings" section of your blog and select Placeling.
 Log in using your Placeling account.

+Now you're ready to tag places and add pins to your map.

 = Why can't I see the map page? =

 If you haven't activated the plugin and logged into Placeling we can't create the map page.

 Once you've logged into Placeling, you'll see the new page in the Pages section off your admin console.
+It's automatically created; you don't need to do anything.

 = How do I get more support? =